elcoco/microdot/README.md

     $ md --solve-conflict .config/dotfile.txt#dXQ3o9K1#20220121181309#F#CRYPT#CONFLICT

+## ZSH command completion
+A completion file is located in the repository at: `completion/zsh/_microdot`.
+To use this file, you have to copy the file to a directory in your $fpath.
+On my system the completion files are found at:

+    /usr/share/zsh/site-functions/*

+Alternatively you can add the completion directory to your $fpath by adding the following line to your `~/.zshrc`:

+    # edit path to point to the location of the completion dir
+    fpath=(~/path/to/repo/completion/zsh $fpath)

 ## Note on directory structure
 To properly link the dotfiles and dirs, microdot  needs to know how to interpret the directory structure.
 The following directories can be seen as: